Audit Modules

 Anomaly detection

-The module runs statistical checks on your session, user, and event data over a rolling 90-day window.
-It identifies days where metrics deviate significantly from the baseline — spikes or drops that could indicate a tracking break, a bot attack, or a deployment issue.
-Anomalies are surfaced with their dates and the affected metrics, so you can correlate with your deployment history.
+Statistical checks run over a rolling 90-day window on session, user, and event data.
+Days where metrics deviate from baseline — spikes or drops that signal a tracking break, bot attack, or bad deploy — are surfaced with dates and affected metrics so you can correlate against deployment history.

 Bot traffic and spam

-Although GA4 filters known bots automatically, sophisticated scraper traffic and referral spam can still enter the property.
-The module checks for known spam referrer domains, abnormally high bounce rates from single sources, and session patterns consistent with automated traffic.
-It also verifies that the GA4 "Filter internal traffic" filter is configured, as excluding developer and office IP addresses is a critical data quality step.
+GA4 filters known bots, but sophisticated scrapers and referral spam still get through.
+The module checks known spam referrer domains, abnormally high bounce rates from single sources, and session patterns consistent with automated traffic — and verifies the "Filter internal traffic" filter is configured to exclude developer and office IPs.

 Self-referrals

-Self-referrals occur when your own domain appears as a referral source in GA4, incorrectly creating new sessions mid-visit.
-This is typically caused by missing referral exclusions for payment gateways, third-party booking tools, or subdomains not covered by cross-domain tracking.
-The module identifies self-referral patterns and reports the specific domains causing session inflation.
+Self-referrals — your own domain appearing as a referral source — incorrectly create new sessions mid-visit.
+The cause is usually missing referral exclusions for payment gateways, third-party booking tools, or subdomains not covered by cross-domain tracking.
+The module reports which specific domains are inflating your session count.

 Duplicate events

-Duplicate events are one of the most common GA4 data quality issues.
-They often originate from a tag firing twice on the same page load (e.g. via both GTM and hardcoded script), or from a single user action triggering multiple dataLayer pushes.
-The module looks for event names with statistically improbable events-per-session ratios that suggest double-counting.
+Duplicate events usually come from a tag firing twice (e.g. GTM and a hardcoded script), or one user action triggering multiple dataLayer pushes.
+The module flags event names with statistically improbable events-per-session ratios.

 Engagement rate and session quality

-An engagement rate below 20% or above 95% for most traffic sources is a signal of misconfiguration.
-Low engagement often means the engagement_time_msec parameter isn't being sent, or sessions are being created by bots.
-Very high engagement rates can indicate that the 10-second threshold is never being missed because page refreshes are creating new sessions.
+Engagement rate below 20% or above 95% almost always means misconfiguration.
+Low engagement points to a missing engagement_time_msec parameter or bot traffic.
+Very high engagement points to page refreshes creating new sessions that bypass the 10-second threshold.
 The module benchmarks your engagement rate against expected ranges per channel.

 (not set) values

-Excessive (not set) values in key dimensions like landing page, source/medium, or page title indicate broken tracking.
-The module checks (not set) prevalence across dimensions and flags those where the proportion exceeds acceptable thresholds.
-A high (not set) rate in landing page, for example, suggests page_view events are firing without the correct page_location parameter.
+Excessive (not set) values in landing page, source/medium, or page title mean tracking is broken.
+The module flags dimensions exceeding acceptable thresholds — a high (not set) rate on landing page, for example, points to page_view events firing without page_location.